Guexit/Guexit.ImageGeneration/README.md

 AZURE_SERVICE_BUS_TOPIC_NAME: The name of the topic in your Azure Service Bus instance where messages will be published.
 AZURE_SERVICE_BUS_MESSAGE_TYPE: The message type for the messages sent to the Azure Service Bus topic.
 ```

+These are in `env_samples.env`, but you need to have them in a `.env` file in the project directory: `cp env_samples.env .env` and then substitute the values with the correct ones.

 You can set these environment variables in your terminal or in a .env file in the project directory.
 Here's an example of how to set them in your terminal: